chetanmeh/meta64/readme.md

 ## Meta64: An Open-Source Portal and Content Repository
 An Open Source "Mobile First" Wiki-type content repository built on Apache Oak JCR and MongoDb.
 The **meta64.com** website is currently geared towards the web developer audience, but the technology itself is for building portals around any kind of content and any kind of user base.
 In other words the technology is a "platform" that can host any type of group of users, and their content, and allow collaboration similar to Wikipedia, yet also providing a Social Media-type feature set similar to Facebook.
+If you don't like the name meta64, that's ok, the **portal system is "Brandable"** meaning you can put your own brand images and logo text on the app and it will not have meta64 mentioned anywhere on it.
+Meta64.com is the site that demonstrates the technology, but is not intended to be the ultimate destination for end users, or to become an "internet property".
+Meta64 is intended to be similar to Spring or Apache in the development world, and is not trying to be a product, but is merely offering technology solutions for free.

 On GitHub.com -> https://github.com/Clay-Ferguson/meta64